smithsa/circuit-playground-squid-game/README.md

 The project was built using the Circuit Playground Express and coded in Micropython.
 The code utilizes the Circuit Playground Express' built-in triple-axis accelerometer, magnetic speaker/buzzer, push button, and LEDs.

-:warning: The game uses a gun shot to indicate the player has lost.
+:warning: Game uses a gun shot to indicate a player has lost.

 # Prerequisites